Sinapse-Energia/bootloader-stm32/README.md

 2) Section 3 is erased completely.
 3) It is needed to generate in FTP SERVER and folder directory the file UPDATED.LOG in order no to load the new firmware in each restarting.
 3) Return PROCESS_OK
-3) Jump to "END".
+3) Jump to "Process - Execution Handover to main program".

-## Process - END - Execution Handover to main program
+## Process - Execution Handover to main program

 1. A new CRC32 calculation must be done over section 2) APPLICATION PROGRAM and the CRC must matchs with 4-last-bytes saved in APPLICATION PROGRAM.
 2. If CRC32 matchs with 4-last-bytes then we load APPLICATION IRQ VECTORS on MAIN VECTORS and load program counter of microcontroller  with first entry for APPLICATION PROGRAM.
 (We launch application program)
-3) If CRC32 DOES NOT match with 4-last-bytes, then the APPLICATION PROGRAM is corrupt, we must continue in BOOTLOADER mode
+3. If CRC32 DOES NOT match with 4-last-bytes, then the APPLICATION PROGRAM is corrupt, we must continue in BOOTLOADER mode, jump to " Decision - ETH / WIFI enabled"
+4. If any new firmware was downloaded, the bootloader should perform the handover to the main program without the CRC32 calculations

+## Process - END

+1. The bootloader finish when the "Process - Execution Handover to main program" is correctly done
+2. If the bootloader was not correctly done, then try again until a main program is correctly installed

 ## Some interesting points to define:

-1) Is good idea to inform FTP server in some file status of all process?
+1) Is good idea to inform FTP server in some file status of all process? - > RAE : I think YES, TODO
 2) Is good idea to do retries?.
-In this flowchart there is not specification of some retrie if something goes wrong.
+In this flowchart there is not specification of some retrie if something goes wrong. -> ALREADY Explained

 # Testing